sandialabs/seacas-docs/index.rst

 IO_Modify
 ---------

+`IO_Modify <../../IO_Modify.html>`_ is an application
-Utility application which can be used to query add assembly and entity attribute information to an existing Exodus database.
+which can be used to query add assembly and entity attribute information to an existing Exodus database.
 See ``io_modify --help`` for more information.
 There is an internal ``HELP`` command which will provide additional information on the capabilities.

 IO_Shell